zhivkopetrov/A_star_search/README.md

-Graphical representation of A* search algorithm in 2D grid.
+Graphical representation of A* search algorithm on a 2D grid.
 List of developed heuristics:
 - Manhattan distance;
 - Diagonal distance;
 - Euclidean distance;

-The project uses:
+The project is cross-platform:

-- Linux OS;
-- Compiler that supports c++17 standard
+It was tested on Linux OS and Windows
+It was tested on MacOS 10000 years ago.
+Few minor modification may be needed

+Dependencies:
-- SDL2 external library for graphics & keyboard/mouse inputs;
+- SDL2 external library for graphics and keyboard/mouse inputs;
 - cmake for build tool;

 In order to run the project you need to have the listed libraries installed: libsdl2-dev;
 libsdl2-ttf-dev;
 libsdl2-image-dev;
-libsdl2-image-mixer;
 cmake;

-1) To auto-generate na GNU makefile step inside the build directory and run "cmake .." in the terminal; The cmake should generate a GNU makefile.
+1) To auto-generate na makefile step inside the build directory and run 'cmake ..' in the terminal;
+1.1) You may need to specify a generator for your toolchain.
+     For example to use MinGW on Windows you need to run 'cmake .. -G "MinGW Makefiles"' The cmake should generate a makefile.
-2) After generation is complete run "make";
+2) After generation is complete run 'cmake --build .';
 3) When compilation has completed run the binary with "./batman_search";

 TODOs: